Trickwire/crispy-engine/README.md

 # crispy-engine
-Trying to find the next two numbers in a sequence/pattern
+#Trying to find the next three numbers in a sequence/pattern